CrescentsChaos/Pokemon/README.md

 2.Unevolved pokémons aren't available.
 3.Abilities
 4.Held Items
-5.Weather
+5.Weathers
-6.Terrain
+6.Terrains
-7.Status
+7.Statuses
 8.New Moves for old mons
 9.New Abilities for old mons
-10.Terastalization
+10.Terastalization [Can't be controlled]
-11.Mega Evolution
+11.Mega Evolutions [Can't be controlled]
-12.Dynamax
+12.Dynamax and Gigantamax [Can't be controlled]
 13.New Weather effects
 14.Gen I - IX